hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_2_server_mode.rst

 * *Source*.
 It defines the source used to retrieve the synthetic profile.
 * *Surface sound speed*.
 If true, the received transducer sound speed is used to enhance the transmitted synthetic profile.

-In case that unidirectional clients (e.g., QINSy) are present, the user is prompted to decide whether or not transmitting the profiles to them.
-Given that no acknowledgment is received, *SSM* cannot verified the profile transmission.
+When clicking on the "Start server" button and in case that unidirectional clients (e.g., QINSy) are present, the user is prompted to decide whether or not transmitting the profiles to them.
+Given that no acknowledgment is received, *SSM* cannot automatically verify the profile transmission.

 Each time that the *Server Mode* is started, a few initialization checks are performed: